Unconventional Majorana fermions on the surface of topological superconductors protected by rotational symmetry: Result

 We can understand the corresponding 3D bulk topology of $H_{\rm BdG}$ using the 1D topology on $C_{2}$-invariant lines [Fig.~\ref{fig:HSF}(a)], as shown in Ref.~\cite{fang2017topological}.
 From this, the origin of the anomalous representation $C_{2}=\pm iS$ on the surface can be found.
-Let us recall that, in 1D systems with a winding number $w$, $w$ zero modes with positive (negative) chirality appear on one (the other) edge~\cite{su1979solitons,chiu2016classification} [see Fig.~\ref{fig:HSF}(b)].
+Let us recall that, in 1D systems with winding number $w$, $w$ zero modes with positive (negative) chirality appear on one (the other) edge~\cite{su1979solitons,chiu2016classification} [see Fig.~\ref{fig:HSF}(b)].
 On $C_{2}$-invariant lines, the winding numbers $w_{\pm}$ can be defined in two distinct sectors with $C_{2}$ eigenvalues $\pm i$, respectively.
-When the total winding number $w=w_++w_-$ along the $z$-direction is nontrivial on a $C_{2}$-invariant line, any 1D line parallel to it takes the same $w$ value because $w$ is protected by chiral symmetry that is momentum independent.
-In other words, $w$ along the $z$-direction describes the 1D topology of the system.
-Since we are interested in 3D topology, we consider the case with $w_++w_-=0$, which is automatically satisfied in our system due to time reversal symmetry [See SN].
-In this case, $w_+=-w_-\in {\mathbb Z}$ is the remaining invariant on a $C_2$-invariant line, which naturally leads to the anomalous representation $C_{2}=\pm iS$ at its edge.
-Namely, the edge zero modes with opposite $C_2$ eigenvalues have opposite chiralities.
-This guarantees the protection of degeneracies at the $C_{2}$-invariant momentum on top and bottom surfaces, as shown in Fig.~\ref{fig:HSF}(c).
-Since the total winding number is zero, the degeneracy at zero energy is lifted away from the $C_{2}$-invariant momentum.
+As time reversal symmetry imposes that $w_++w_-=0$~\cite{supp}, $w_+=-w_-\in {\mathbb Z}$ is the remaining invariant on a $C_2$-invariant line, which naturally leads to the anomalous representation $C_{2}=\pm iS$ at its edge.
+This guarantees the protection of degeneracies at the $C_{2}$-invariant momentum on the top and bottom surfaces, as shown in Fig.~\ref{fig:HSF}(c).
+As the total winding number is zero, the degeneracy at zero energy is lifted away from the $C_{2}$-invariant momentum.
+Similarly, HSMFs in TSCs with even-$C_{n=3,4,6}$ pairing can be protected by the 1D winding number defined in each $C_{n}$ eigensector~\cite{supp}.